You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

-AUB's Counselling Service offers face to face (in person) counselling sessions, online video sessions using Microsoft Teams and telephone sessions.
+AUB's Counselling Service offers face-to-face (in-person) counselling sessions or online video sessions using Microsoft Teams.

-The Counselling Service is also open out of term time and across the summer months.
+The Counselling Service is also open outside term time and across the summer months.

 Student Space offer expert information and advice to help you through the challenges of coronavirus.